BackupTheBerlios/restac-svn/README.txt

 CONTACT

-For any additional information, send an inquiry to Stephan Steglich by e-mail at the following address:
+For any additional information, send an inquiry to David Linner by e-mail at the following address:

-Stephan.Steglich@fokus.fraunhofer.de
+David.Linner@fokus.fraunhofer.de

 Up-to-date information is available at our website: